dataninja01/Fintech_Reco/README.md

     -Uses the training data to build the ML model -Preprocesses data using TfidfVectorizer and builds classification model using LinearSVC

 This application has been Dockerized :-)
+The steps to run the container are:
+Clone this repo
+Change directory into repo
+Docker build -t minicap .
+docker run -p 8000:5000 minicap